 To recap, here’s what I do:

-Exhale… hold the breath and count to 3 or 5 or as long as I can go… then slowly inhale and then exhale again, and repeat the count.
 If I keep doing that, I can slow my heart rate from pounding a mile a minute, to a regular thump-thump-thump.
+I have slowed it from over 100 bpm to around 70.
 Sometimes I’ve done it in the space of a few minutes.
-It’s pretty cool when that happens!
-It feels a little strange and unexpected, but it’s also very reassuring.
+It’s pretty cool when that happens.
+It feels a little strange and unexpected, and feeling like I’m suffocating is no fun, but it’s reassuring when the technique works.

 I can’t guarantee this will work for everyone, and please don’t take chances with your health and safety if you have cardiac/respiratory issues, but I did want to share that.
 It just might help.

 Instant download for your tablet, phone, or laptop.